 Theo's research is co-funded by the Economic and Social Research Council and Hertford College's Mortimer-May Scholarship.
 He is a Visiting Research Fellow at Humboldt University, Berlin in the Anthropology of Environment | Human Relations Laboratory (2023-) and is a Researcher at Oxford University's Leverhulme Centre for Nature Recovery (2022-).

-In 2019, Theo completed the MSc in Nature, Society and Environmental Governance in the School of Geography.
-His dissertation focused on the post-colonial politics of forest clearance and conservation in Loita Forest, Southern Kenya.
-After graduating, he taught on the MSc and worked for the conservation NGO Global Canopy.
-He holds a BA in Philosophy from the University of Bristol.
+In 2019, Theo completed the MSc in Nature, Society and Environmental Governance in the School of Geography and the Environment.
+His dissertation investigated the post-colonial politics of forest conservation in Loita Forest, Southern Kenya.
+After graduating, he worked in environmental communications for the anti-deforestation NGO Global Canopy.
+He holds a BA (hons, First Class) in Philosophy from the University of Bristol.

-- Nature, Society and Environmental Governance MSc Best Overall Performance Prize 2019
+- University of Oxford.
+Nature, Society and Environmental Governance MSc.
+Best Overall Performance Prize (2019)

-- Nature, Society and Environmental Governance MSc Best Dissertation Prize 2019
+- University of Oxford.
+Nature, Society and Environmental Governance MSc.
+Best Dissertation Prize (2019)

 - University of Bristol, Southwest Doctoral Training Program.
 Economic and Social Research Council Studentship (2019-2022) (Declined).

 - Stanley, T. (2023) Carbon finance: does it streamline Scottish woodland creation?
 Reforesting Scotland (67), 19-21.